valeriangalliat/blog/2021/08/scripting-firefox-sync-lockwise-existing-clients.md

 quickly figured Lockwise was built on top of Firefox Sync's `passwords` collection.

-Looking up "Firefox Sync API" lead me to [this post from 2016 on Stack Overflow](https://stackoverflow.com/questions/35313330/firefox-sync-api-does-it-exist), where the top answer, which is also the only answer, points to the [Sync client documentation](https://mozilla-services.readthedocs.io/en/latest/sync/index.html) and mentions an existing [Python client](https://github.com/mozilla-services/syncclient).
+Looking up "Firefox Sync API" led me to [this post from 2016 on Stack Overflow](https://stackoverflow.com/questions/35313330/firefox-sync-api-does-it-exist), where the top answer, which is also the only answer, points to the [Sync client documentation](https://mozilla-services.readthedocs.io/en/latest/sync/index.html) and mentions an existing [Python client](https://github.com/mozilla-services/syncclient).